Sunday, 24 December 2006

 Any way the hot temperatures in Geneva had some nice side-effects also.
 People were having fun with the summer along the lake in Geneva.
 Drinking beer along the small pubs, sitting and chatting on the grass wearing bikinis and swimming costumes, swimming in the lake.

 In Geneva I met Gregor Wolbring.
-He spoke about new technologies like synthetic biology and nanotechnology, and their convergence that is going to change the world completely as we know it.
-It is all going to happen in the next ten or twenty years, he says, and the real disabled persons will be those will not be able to afford the new technologies for enhancement of their bodies and minds.
+He says that soon the new technologies like synthetic biology and nanotechnology, and their convergence are going to change the world completely as we know it.
+It is all going to happen in the next ten or twenty years, he says, and in future, the real disabled persons will be those who are not be able to afford the new technologies for enhancement of their bodies and minds.

 He has a soft smile, gentle way of speaking and dreamy eyes.
 And he has a special wheel chair, that looks simple and has side bars, that you need to move gently to move ahead or back.
 Listening to him, I feel as I am transported in the world of Asimov.